 College & Career Exploration

-College Options: College OPTIONS is a Reach higher Shasta Partner and is located in Redding.
-They provides free programs and services to strengthen the college and career readiness culture in the North State, and helps students of all ages and their families make informed decisions about post-high school educational opportunities.
+College Options: College OPTIONS is a Reach Higher Shasta Partner and is located in Redding.
+They work alongside high school counselors to provide free programs and services to strengthen the college and career readiness culture in the North State, and help students of all ages and their families make informed decisions about post-high school educational opportunities.
 Their goal is to assist students with making a plan for their future and help them take the right steps to make it happen.